Codecademy/docs/content/general/concepts/llm/llm.md

 ## Ethical Considerations

-The development and use of LLMs raise few important ethical questions like:
+The development and deployment of LLMs give rise to significant ethical concerns like:

-- **Bias**: LLMs can perpetuate or amplify biases present in their training data.
+- **Bias**: LLMs have the potential to sustain or magnify biases embedded in their training data.
 - **Privacy**: Concerns about the use of personal data in training and the potential for generating sensitive information.
 - **Misinformation**: The ability of LLMs to generate convincing but potentially false information.
 - **Environmental Impact**: The significant computational resources required for training and running large models.